The Secret World of Conlanging – An Overview of

 usefulness of conlangs as a means to study the nature of language and communication, ainsi que

-how conlangs create authenticity and depth in television, movies, et la littérature, is explored.
+how conlangs create authenticity and depth in television, films, et la littérature, is explored.

 While there may or may not ever be a true “universal language” constructed language, the value